 Imagine waking up to find your site bombarded by thousands of transactions.
 “Yipee!” you think.
 “My hard work is paying off.”
-But you look closer and see that all the purchases are small, and for some reason, they don’t make sense.
+But you look closer and see that all the purchases are small, and the vast majority are declined for some reason.
 You realize they’re fraudulent.

 What is card testing?

 Fraudsters use card testing to validate credit card numbers for later use.
 Testing typically falls into two types: testing card numbers that have been illegally obtained, or intelligently guessing card numbers based on a known BIN.
 Fraudsters will send a high velocity of fraudulent purchases to an unsuspecting merchant’s site to see if each card is active and approved.2

 This process reveals which cards have been canceled or deactivated—and which ones are still valid.
 Once the canceled or declined card numbers are weeded out, fraudsters move on to make larger purchases or resell the validated information.

 The advancement of botnet technology in recent years has allowed card testing to grow exponentially.3 Unlike manual testing—which is time consuming and labor intensive—fraudsters can program networks of compromised computers (botnets) to run thousands of transactions at a time.

 The velocity of these fraudulent transactions can rack up thousands of dollars in transaction fees in a matter of minutes, leaving the unsuspecting business holding the bill.
 Not to mention serious brand damage and a major tax on their time and resources.

 Who’s at risk?